slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On generosity

 <!--
-#q["Generosity is giving more than you can, and pride is taking less than you need." -- Kahlil Gibran $  1883  $]
+> *"Generosity is giving more than you can, and pride is taking less than you need." -- Kahlil Gibran [1883]
-#q["We make a living by what we get.
-We make a life by what we give." -- Winston Churchill $  1874  $]
+> *"We make a living by what we get.
+We make a life by what we give." -- Winston Churchill [1874] -->
--->

 > *"No one has ever become poor by giving."